This project has been handed off and is expected to ship by April 2026.

 As I moved to high fidelity designs, I received one key piece of feedback

-Admins needed to view item details without opening each request.
+Admins need to view item details without opening each request.
 During triage, conflicts were not visible until a request was opened, forcing admins to repeatedly click in and out just to verify availability.
 I explored two approaches to surface item information while keeping admins in their existing workflow.

 I chose the dropdown menu because reviewing item locations requires more than a brief glance.
 It often involves thorough examination and a dropdown allows this data to be presented in an organized way.